 Most of us enjoy a fun surprise and your staff is no exception.
 Even a small thing like a “Thank you for doing an awesome job!” card can do wonders for a counselor’s spirit.
 Other special surprise ideas include gift cards, framed photos, time off, bonuses, placing them in charge of a special activity, food, staff outings, hip pocket booklets, apparel, a pool party, the ability to do laundry for free, a special meal, and buttons or pins.

 Do you use these tactics as a staff supervisor?
-Tomorrow I will have five more.
+Click here for 5 more.